practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/06 - stack-oriented languages/Factor/README.md

 > [!NOTE]
 > ..Factor words tend to be rather shallow, using one level of nesting for each higher-order function, unlike Lisps or more generally languages based on the lambda calculus, which use one level of nesting for each function..

-(same source)
+from same source.

 <br/>

 ### Inefficient (recursive) Fibonacci number calculation

-With the help of the "Guided tour of Factor", I was able to get this [Factor script](./fibonacci.factor):
+Mostly with the help of the chapter [Learning the Tools](https://docs.factorcode.org/content/article-tour-tools.html), I was able to get this complete [Factor script](./fibonacci.factor) done:

 ```
 USING: io kernel math prettyprint ;  !
 USING: declares external vocabularies to borrow tools from